abhith/abhith.net/Blog/Remove specific class from all elements - jQuery/README.md

 In the above code, we are finding all the elements that do have the class and removing it.

 ### Story behind this post
 Today my colleague asked me whether they can remove some specific class from whole elements who do have the class.
 Not just that, this has to be done only on mobile devices (post about **checking whether the device is mobile** is coming next).
+This post is to make his day a little easier.
 ## Image
 ### Post Image
 ![Post Image](greg-rakozy-129733.jpg)